oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   c. **Name**: Provide a name for your Compartment, e.g. *Image\_Classification*

-  d. **Description**: Provide a description for your Compartment, e.g. *Compartment for image classification OCW23 LiveLab*
+  d. **Description**: Provide a description for your Compartment, e.g. *Compartment for image classification OCW23 Workshop*

   e. **Parent Compartment**: Select the root-level compartment, which has the same name as your tenancy.